rust-lang/rust/doc/adding_lints.md

 ### Adding the lint logic

-Writing the logic for our lint will most likely be different from this example, so this section is kept rather short.
+Writing the logic for your lint will most likely be different from our example, so this section is kept rather short.

 Using the [`check_fn`][check_fn] method gives us access to [`FnKind`][fn_kind]